timescale/docs/tutorials/financial-tick-data/index.md

     [Twelve Data][twelve-data] into your TimescaleDB database.
 1. [Query your dataset][financial-tick-query]: Create candlestick views, query the aggregated data, and visualize the data in Grafana.

-1. [Ingest real-time websocket data][advanced-websocket]: Ingest real-time time-series data into TimescaleDB database using a websocket connection.
-    Create candlestick views, query the aggregated data, and visualize the data in Grafana.
+    If you would like to ingest real-time time-series data into TimescaleDB database using a websocket connection.
+Create candlestick views, query the aggregated data, and visualize the data in Grafana, see [Ingest real-time websocket data][advanced-websocket].

 ## About OHLCV data and candlestick charts